oemof/tespy/doc/tutorials_examples/tutorial_heat_pump.rst

 area independet heat transition coefficient as its offdesign parameters.

-On top of that, the characteristic function of the evaporator should follow the default characteristic lines of 'EVAPORATING FLUID'.
+On top of that, the characteristic function of the evaporator should follow the default characteristic line of 'EVAPORATING FLUID' on the cold side and the default line 'DEFAULT' on the hot side.
 These lines are defined in the :py:mod:`tespy.data` module.
 If you want to learn more about handling characteristic functions you should have a glance at the :ref:`TESPy components section <using_tespy_components_label>`.
 The superheater will also use the pressure ratios on hot and cold side.
 Further we set a value